sinadsl1457/HandyChattingApp/README.md

 introduced this app function:
 - user can choose four option login system, i was implemented access to frebase authentication.
-- once sinn-in every usersInfo be store in firbasefirestore and each emails using identification.
+- once sign-in, usersInfo gonna be store in firbasefirestore and each emails using for identification.
 - this app support Only two people can chat. in other words it's can be private. other user can't see chat list.
 - support share image and video each other in chat.
-- you can anytime change your profile image and nickname. it's store to frestore meaning that permanent.
+- you can anytime change your profile image and nickname. it's gonna store to frestore meaning that permanent.
 - can seaching that All the users who are registered to our app...
 - it's not some perfectly app, i made this for just portfolio !!